 When Rentmeester complained, he says Nike paid him US$15,000 for a two-year, North America-only licence for posters and billboards.
 He then alleges it broke the terms of this agreement, and so he sued the company in 2015.
 However, the court found in Nike's favour, maintaining that the footwear giant didn't copy the photo but merely used it as inspiration.

-Legal arguments aside, the logo remains an iconic design that evokes a much-loved era of sporting greatness.
+Legal arguments aside, the logo remains an iconic design that evokes a much-loved era of sporting greatness, and it remains one of the best sports logos today.
 Scott Hancock, CEO at California-based branding agency BLVR, is among its fans today.

 "I admire the logo for its vivid capture of Jordan’s signature dunk," he says.
 "It’s a perfect symbol of the brand’s belief in defying limits and the power of audacious dreams.
 It merges unwavering determination with defiant style, embodying the pursuit of excellence that inspires me personally."